codepath/android_guides/Google-Maps-Fragment-Guide.md

 1. Download the [Maps Demo](https://github.com/thecodepath/android-google-maps-demo/archive/master.zip) application and extract the zip file.
 2. Run "File...Import...Existing Android Code Into Workspace", select the project and hit "Finish"
 3. Expand MapDemo application and open up the "AndroidManifest.xml"

+**Note:** For Android Studio users, download this [alternate maps demo](https://github.com/thecodepath/android-google-maps-demo/archive/studio.zip) and import into Studio as an existing project.
+Follow steps below.

 Fill in your API Key into the meta data for `com.google.android.maps.v2.API_KEY` within the **application node** in the `AndroidManifest.xml`: